How is non-Hodgkin lymphoma staged in children?

 St. Jude staging system

-The St. Jude system divides non-Hodgkin lymphoma in children into 4 stages.
+The St. Jude system divides NHL in children into 4 stages.
 In general, stage I and II lymphomas are considered limited-stage disease and are treated the same way.
 Stage III and IV lymphomas are usually thought of as advanced-stage disease and are also treated alike.

 The lymphoma is in only one place, either as a single tumor not in lymph nodes or in lymph nodes in one part of the body (the neck, groin, underarm, etc.).
-The lymphoma is not in the chest or abdomen.
+The lymphoma is not in the chest or abdomen (belly).

 Stage II lymphomas are not in the chest, and one of the following applies: